CtrlK

 Completeness

-Clearly answers both what (generate mock API servers with realistic response data) and when (explicit 'Use when' clause plus 'Trigger with phrases' providing concrete examples).
+Clearly answers both 'what' (generate mock API servers with realistic response data for testing/development) and 'when' (explicit 'Use when' clause and 'Trigger with phrases' providing concrete trigger guidance).

 3 / 3